robertobatts/aws-certification-notes/notes/22-security-and-encryption.md

 	- ACM automatically renews ACM-generated certificates 60 days before expiry

 ### Importing Public Certificates
-- You can generate the certificate outside of ACM and then imnport it
+- You can generate the certificate outside of ACM and then import it
 - No automatic renewal, must import a new certificate before expiry
 - ACM sends daily expiration events starting 45 days prior to expiration
 	- The number of days can be configured